anoma/nspec/docs/node_architecture/types/anoma_message.juvix.md

 # Anoma Messages

 An _Anoma_ message is a admissible messages that can be sent between nodes in the network.
 An Anoma message is of the type `Msg`.
-Each constructor of the type `Msg` corresponds to a specific type of message comming from a specific engine family.
-For example, the engine family `Ticker` has a corresponding message type `TickerMsg`.
+Each constructor of the type `Msg` corresponds to a specific type of message comming from a specific engine.
+For example, the engine `TickerEngine` has a corresponding message type `TickerMsg`.

 ```juvix
 type Msg :=